Dev-Dawgz/resolution/README.md

 * If a user enters a room in rock, paper, scissors, and then navigates to another page before finishing a game, the user is still in that room until the user refreshes the page or logs out.
 * In Meme Messenger, if a user types either top or bottom text and the API/page doesn't update before clicking send, the other images will not display.
 * If a user deletes his/her profile, the user is redirected back to the login page.
 To login again, the server must be restarted.
+* When searching for an enemy on the Piñata, if you search for a second enemy the image goes back and forth between the two images that were set in state.
+*When whacking others, the promise notification resolves to notifying current users.

 # Tech Stack